Hailey Bieber: Modeling

-In January 2015, Baldwin was photographed for American Vogue and in March for Teen Vogue.
-In April, she shot her first magazine cover for Jalouse Magazine alongside male model Lucky Blue Smith.
-In the same month she was involved in two further cover-shoots, for the Dutch edition of L'Officiel and the American edition of Wonderland Magazine and was also pictured in editorials for Miss Vogue and W magazines.
+In January 2015, Bieber was photographed for American Vogue and in March for Teen Vogue.
+In April, she shot her first magazine cover for Jalouse magazine alongside male model Lucky Blue Smith.
+In the same month she was involved in two further cover-shoots, for the Dutch edition of L'Officiel and the American edition of Wonderland magazine and was also pictured in editorials for Miss Vogue and W magazines.
 In July 2015, she was featured in Ralph Lauren advertising alongside Australian singer Cody Simpson, and in October returned to the runway for Tommy Hilfiger and Philipp Plein.

-In January 2016, Baldwin appeared in a Ralph Lauren campaign and shot an editorial for the Korean edition of Vogue.
-After walking again for Tommy Hilfiger in February, Baldwin featured in spring/summer campaigns for Philipp Plein and Tommy Hilfiger.
-In the same period she was also shot for Self Magazine and filmed for a commercial of clothing brand H&M, which was released in the Coachella Music Festival period in April.
+In January 2016, Bieber appeared in a Ralph Lauren campaign and shot an editorial for the Korean edition of Vogue.
+After walking again for Tommy Hilfiger in February, Bieber featured in spring/summer campaigns for Philipp Plein and Tommy Hilfiger.
+In the same period she was also shot for Self magazine and filmed for a commercial of clothing brand H&M, which was released in the Coachella Music Festival period in April.
 In March 2016, Bieber signed a contract with high-profile New York modeling agency IMG Models and in May appeared on the cover of Marie Claire, who described her as a "fresh face".
 The American cover was also released as the July cover of the Dutch edition of Marie Claire.
-In June, Baldwin walked for Moschino alongside high-profile supermodels such as Miranda Kerr, Alessandra Ambrosio, Jourdan Dunn and Chanel Iman and in the same month she also made her debut in advertising for Guess.
+In June, Bieber walked for Moschino alongside high-profile supermodels such as Miranda Kerr, Alessandra Ambrosio, Jourdan Dunn and Chanel Iman and in the same month she also made her debut in advertising for Guess.